 A somatic exercise – often referred to as Embodiement or Conscious practice – is any activity – practiced in solo, duo or groups, with a primary goal of helping you feel what is going on as your body moves through an experience – heightening your interoceptive and proprioceptive capacity.
 What are the sensations you notice as you read this, looking at your screen?
 The ability of the body to re-regulate itself is facilitated through noticing.
 A story of brain plasticity from Dr. Norman Doidge helps clarify how our emotions, thoughts and physicality are all connected.
-Plasticity is not just in the brain – our entire body tissue has incredible capacity for plasticity (aka change.)
+Plasticity is not just in the brain – our entire body tissue has incredible capacity for plasticity (aka change-healing-learning.)
 The sensory organs are in constant conversation with the brain in constant conversation with the nervous system in conversation with the…by exercising our SENSING capacity through practice, we increase the effectivity of this feedback loop.

 “Somatic approaches emphasize sensory awareness (paying attention to sensing)…in somatics, kinesthetic awareness functions largely as a potent agent of change – a powerful means of altering habit…sensations to a large degree organize the mind.
 They do not simply give the mind material to organize; they are themselves a major organizing principle.” – Glenna Batson